tudo-math-ls3/FeatFlow2/benchmark/readme.txt

          are parsed to find all testcases.
-         Each testcase has a unique test ID named "testid" and is associated to a specific application defined by the "appl =" parameter in the .fbconf file.
+         Each testcase has a unique test ID named "testid" and is associated to a specific application defined by the "appl =" parameter in the .fbconf file, and to an application class defined by the "class =" parameter in the .fbconf file.

          Example: The test ID "CC2D_001" in "tests/cc2d.fbconf" defines a test to be run with help of the application "appl = cc2d".
+The associated test class is "DEFAULT".

+         The subroutine "fb_runAndEvalBenchmarkTest()" in the file
+         "runtests.template" defines the different test classes.
+         The test class "DEFAULT" is the most popular.

+         Other test classes may be added here to support an extended verification of solutions, e.g. the calculation of error reduction rates or similar.
+The DEFAULT implementation just executes the application for a couple of levels and a specific configuration file.

       -> The file [testcase-file].fbconf contains a list of all test IDs that should be executed.
 Comment lines start